 But it was a bad combination of cloud cover and weak frequency.
 We also scheduled our trip at one of the highest probabilities when the moon was at its darkest.
 Lady luck was definitely not on our side.

-We enjoyed our stay here though and if you’re interested in viewing the Whitehorse Northern lights, you should think about staying at Sundog Retreat.
+We enjoyed our stay here though and if you’re interested in viewing the Yukon Lights you should think about staying at Sundog Retreat.
 It’s far removed from the city’s light pollution and you have your own modern furnished cabin to stay in where you can walk out and view the lights at your own convenience.
-I’ll share a post on their resort soon later.

-Despite the obvious disappointment, that’s pretty much the risk you assume when you plan a trip to view the Northern Lights.
+Despite the obvious disappointment, that’s pretty much the risk you assume when you plan a trip to view the Yukon Lights.
 And besides, I had other fun which is why I’m not too upset about not seeing the lights although it’s definitely a letdown.
 I’ve never visited the Yukon before so it was a nice getaway.
 At the very least, I got to breathe some fresh, clean air.
 Whitehorse offers dog mushing, ice fishing, and more too.
-In another post, I’ll elaborate on those details.

 One day we went on a dog mushing trip and it was a highlight of the trip.
 This was my first time ever doing this and I tend to not enjoy skiing or activities that impair my own sense of control over my body.
 Well, this did and there were trees lining both sides.
 I was a bit uneasy for about half the journey and I even plowed into a pile of snow on the side as the dogs took off without me.
 But, it was an adventure and I do recommend it.